dandi/dandi-archive/README.md

 yarn run lint
 ```

-### Pull Requests and CI

-In order to run all tests, you should create a new branch from the main repository (not from your fork) and create a PR to the `master` branch.
-If you don't have permission to do so, please ask one of the maintainers to create a new branch from the dandi repository and use your own fork to edit the code.

-Once the tests finish, you will be able to see your changes via a Netlify deploy preview, using testing datasets from the staging deployment (https://gui-staging.dandiarchive.org/).

 ### Schema Migration
 The web app uses TypeScript typings (src/types/schema.ts) automatically generated from the dandiset metadata JSON Schema (see https://github.com/dandi/schema).
 To change the schema version used (and as a result, the types), use the `yarn migrate` command.